$0 Tennessee Legal Withdrawal Blueprint — Your Complete Guide to Legally Withdrawing from School to Homeschool in Tennessee

 Not ready for the full Blueprint?
 Download the free Tennessee Homeschool Quick-Start Checklist — a one-page overview of the four categories, the key notification deadlines, and the single most important decision you need to make before contacting the school.
 It's enough to get oriented, and it's free.

 Your child doesn't have to go back tomorrow.
 Tennessee law gives you four legal paths to homeschool — the school district just hasn't told you about the three that don't involve their oversight.
-The Blueprint makes sure you know all of them.
+The Clean Exit Protocol makes sure you know all of them.

 From the Blog